vyomsrivastava/basic-blog/README.md

 The command will pick the credentials from `.env.testing` so please make sure that the file is updated with correct credentials.

+#### How to execute E2E tests?

+The project includes login and logout tests.
+Due to time constraints, I couldn't work on all of the tests :)

+Run `npm install` this will install the basic prerequisites

+Then execute `sudo npx cypress open` to open the Cypress UI and in E2E section you will find two files `login.cy.js` and `logout.cy.js`